 Look at the size of these worms!

 As you can see, they also have markings along their bodies looking like rows of eyes; possibly to ward off predators?
 It can be hard to know which end is the head-end; it is the opposite end of where the horn is located.
 There are also some claw-like “arms” by the head.
 They use their bodies and even the hind area to hang onto the branch, and they can hold on quite well.
 Ask me how I know!
-OK, I’ll just tell you right away: When I try to pick them off, they hold on for dear life!
+OK, I’ll just tell you right away: When I tried to pick them off, they held on for dear life!
 I often will use gloves when I peel them off, since I’m a bit squeamish that way.
 They gross me out!
 Their bodies are soft and squishy, and they have green goo throughout their insides.
-Don’t ask me how I know that one, I don’ wanna talk about it.
+Don’t ask me how I know that one, I don’t wanna talk about it.